MultiverseLearningProducts/movie-theater-api/README.md

 Postman, so no UI code is needed for now.

 Your main task is creating the API!
-We will be working with Express to create Routers for `Users` and `Shows`.
-We have a seed file that contains a list of users and shows to add to the database.
+We will be working with Express to create Routers for `Users` and `Movies`.
+We have a seed file that contains a list of users and movies to add to the database.
 We will need to include that seed file in our main server.
 While we don’t have a front-end, we will be using Postman to interact with our API.

 We’ll have 2 Express Routers:

 - `Users`
-- `Shows`
+- `Movies`

 ## Specifications

 ### User story

-As a **user**, I want to keep track of the shows I have watched, so that I can satisfy my urge to list things
+As a **user**, I want to keep track of the movies I have watched, so that I can satisfy my urge to list things

 ### Install Dependencies